-The only problem was that some companies didn’t have relevant Google Groups already set up (e.g. for firstname.lastname@example.org to contain their Marketing team), but instead had their G Suite domain arranged around different Organizational Units to control access to various G Suite features.
+The only problem was that some companies didn’t have relevant Google Groups already set up (e.g., for [email protected] to contain their Marketing team) but instead had their G Suite domain arranged around different Organizational Units to control access to various G Suite features.

-An OrgUnitPath is just a way that G Suite uses to specify the hierarchy of OrgUnits.
-For example, if you want to specify an OrgUnit called Marketing which itself is located in a top-level OrgUnit called Staff, the OrgUnitPath to that would be /Staff/Marketing.
+An OrgUnitPath is just how G Suite specifies the hierarchy of OrgUnits.
+For example, if you want to specify an OrgUnit called Marketing that is located in a top-level OrgUnit called Staff, the OrgUnitPath to that would be /Staff/Marketing.

-We have also improved the user interface so that rules can now be drag-and-dropped to change the order in which they are applied, and it is easy to delete existing rules and add new ones.
+We have also improved the user interface so that rules can now be dragged-and-dropped to change the order in which they are applied, and it is easy to delete existing rules and add new ones.

 In the example rules shown above, you can see we want members of the Google Group [email protected] to become Admins in WordPress; and members of the Group [email protected] to become Editors.
-If the user is in neither of those Groups, then they may become Contributors if they belong to the /HardwareDivision OrgUnitPath (or below – e.g. /HardwareDivision/Mobile).
-Finally, if they do not match any of the rules they will be assigned the ‘Default Role’ of Subscriber.
+If the user is in neither of those Groups, then they may become Contributors if they belong to the /HardwareDivision OrgUnitPath (or below – e.g., /HardwareDivision/Mobile).
+Finally, if they do not match any of the rules, they will be assigned the ‘Default Role’ of Subscriber.